 unless: rootfs_unpacked

-If the tarball exists, it is unpacked, and the debootstrap
+If the tarball exists, it is unpacked, and the

 and cache-rootfs

-steps are skipped.
-If the tarball doesn’t exist, the unpack step is silently skipped, and the debootstrap and caching steps are performed instead.
+skipped.
+If the tarball doesn’t exist, the unpack step is silently

 It’s possible to have any number of steps between the unpack and the cache steps.
 However, note that if you change anything within those steps, or time passes and you want to include the new packages that have made it into Debian, you need to delete the tarball so it is run again.